How to lower your ‘heart age’

 Activity and exercise helps to lower your risk of coronary heart disease.
 It can feel like it’s difficult to fit exercise into daily life, which is why the British Heart Foundation has come up with the 10 Minutes to Change Your Life campaign, with some helpful tips to add exercise into your daily life, such as walking rather than driving and taking the stairs instead of the lift.
 Or you could download and try the NHS Couch to 5k app and set yourself the challenge of getting fit through running.

 NHS Health Checks are estimated to have prevented 2,500 heart attacks or strokes in their first five years, due to people receiving post-check treatment if necessary.
 If you’re not eligible for an NHS check or want a more detailed investigation, you might want to consider a Benenden Health Assessment.
 There are five levels of checks and the most popular, ‘Advanced’, includes investigations such as a cardiovascular risk score and cholesterol readings, as well as bowel cancer screening, blood tests to check organ function and many other investigations not available in a standard NHS check-up.

 For more on heart health and heart conditions, visit the British Heart Foundation.

-If you’re a Benenden Health member, you can contact our 24-hour GP advice line if you’re concerned about your health and would like to speak to a qualified GP.
+If you’re a Benenden Health member, you can contact our 24/7 GP Helpline if you’re concerned about your health and would like to speak to a qualified GP.